Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 I. Visit Jarabacoa’s Many Waterfalls

+Jarabacoa is home to some of the best waterfalls in the Dominican Republic.
+Here are just a few of the many natural wonders in this Dominican hidden gem.
 If you’re not renting a car, we recommend hiring taxi drivers to get around from place to place.
 You can inquire with your hotel or home rental for taxi services.

 1. Jimenoa I Waterfall

 Local rumor is that the Jimenoa I Waterfall is where Jurassic Park was filmed (although Kiskeya Life argues otherwise).
 This beautiful waterfall is at the corner of massive rock formations that look almost out of this world.
+Before the hike to this waterfall, you will pass an interesting bean plantation and have the chance to see the waterfall from the very top of the lively green hills.

 Just this beautiful view from the entrance to the start of the hike is well worth the visit to Jimenoa I Waterfall.
 It’s a lovely but steep hike, so bring water and comfortable clothing.
 The way up will, of course, be harder.
 It takes about 30 minutes to go down and 45 minutes to get back up.